PeterChudinov/dualshock4-ardrone/README.md

 Hold the Playstation button and Share button for a few seconds to exit the Bluetooth mode, if you want to get back to playing your PS4.

+## I don't know how to use this thing!

+The controls are pretty easy, you can figure them out yourself.
+Don't crash tho...

+Just kidding, it's pretty simple.
+Left stick - fly front/back or left/right
+Right stick - fly up/down or turn
+X - take a picture
+Takeoff and yet to be implemented, so you'll have to throw it up yourself (sic!)

 ## Want to contribute?
 Hit me up, or open an issue.
 If you're brave and confident enough, do a pull request.